cooperlees/json2netns/README.md

 ## Configuration

 The above topology is represented by [sample.json](https://github.com/cooperlees/json2netns/blob/main/src/json2netns/sample.json).
 This config is also used by unittests to ensure correct functioning.
-We can add to it over time as we add more features.
+We can add to it over time as users require more features.

 ### Small 1 NS Example JSON Config